heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Always tell the truth.
-That way, you don't have to remember what you said.
+> [!quote] The more you know yourself, the more you forgive yourself.
-> — Mark Twain
+> — Confucius

 ---